 Alright, I drink to get away from it all, the memories.
 Free myself from them…don’t have the kind of memories you have as a kid Mia.
-Don’t have the happy go lucky family gatherings on a Sunday!
+Don’t have the happy-go-lucky family gatherings on a Sunday!
 I don’t f’n remember one good thing ’bout any of it.
 The only good part of it all was when it ended, when it started to get better.
 When my mother healed, when my brother reached some kind of normalcy, when I managed to leave, but the trauma was done.
 And there’s no escaping that!
-No- listen – God forbid I’m not the perfect person that you can look up to, like all those new people you met that you can’t stop comparing me with, I’m not stupid, I know what you mean by the things you said last night, in front of everyone, it hurt me but I let it go.
-I’ve just not had…I haven’t had… these things just don’t go away that easily.
-When the drink hits, I’m in places I shouldn’t be in but then I don’t know what I would’ve done without it, it’s also what’s saved me.
+(Mia heads out to leave.)
+No – God forbid I’m not the perfect person that you can look up to, like all those new people you met that you can’t stop comparing me with!
+I knew what you meant by what you said last night, in front of everyone, it hurt me but I let it go.
+I’ve just not had…I haven’t had…these things just don’t go away that easily.
+When the drink hits, my mind’s in a place it shouldn’t be but then I don’t know what I would’ve done without it, it’s also what’s saved me.

-I know what you’re thinkin’ but I’m not givin’ myself excuses anymore, I want to get out of it, I wanna change and I will, I’ve the will to change!
-But I’m tellin’ you why I slip up, that I’m not fortunate to be like the rest of you and this was a slip up!
+I don’t owe you anythin’ Mia but I’m tellin’ you why I slip up!
 I fk’d up alright, at least I’m tryin’.
-But go ahead and leave Mia.
-Get there sooner than later…know this though, one day you’ll f’k up too and it’ll hit you like a train, you’ll think of me and you’ll know just what it feels like to feel dead.
+But I want you to leave.
+Go.
+Get there sooner than later.
+But know this, one day you’re gonna f’k up and it’ll hit you like a train, you’ll think of me and you’ll know just what it feels like to feel dead.
 You’ll know that feeling when your face hits the mud and you’re worthless.
 Just hope you’ll have someone near you though.
 Someone that’ll be there for you, someone who’ll say it’ll be alright.

 - To read the full one-act ePlay, find purchase link below: